Mike-Honey/sars-cov-2-genomes/README.md

 I'm mainly following the visualisation style I first saw presented by [Trevor Bedford](https://twitter.com/trvrb/status/1392132870064381956?s=20).
 The main feature are clean, simple line charts, filtered by default to the top 5 countries/locations in the selected data.
 For each chart point, the frequency of that lineage + mutation in the last 7 days is calculated, always comparing to all the sequencing data available for that country/location.

 Other visualisations include interactive drill-down tables to compare mutations, and an interactive map that can be "played" over time - to help understand the geographic spread of any sub-set of samples.

+The design for the mutation scatter page was was heavily inspired by the [lungfish dataviz](https://lungfish-science.github.io/wastewater-dashboard/dashboard1.html#scatter-plot-visualization), produced by [Marc Johnson's group](https://x.com/SolidEvidence).

 In this project, the data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data and presentation in multiple formats, for faster easier analysis.